isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     }

 If you have to define a `hash` specialization, try simply to let it combine standard-library `hash` specializations with `^` (xor).
-That tends to work better than "cleverness" for non-specialists.
+That tends to work better than “cleverness” for non-specialists.

 ##### Enforcement